bestia-dev/english_for_mauri/README.md

 The only word that changes is adding a "s" or "es" at the end for the third singular form.
 Much simpler.

 La única palabra que cambia es agregar una "s" o "es" al final de la tercera forma singular.
 Mucho más sencillo.

 ## Lesson 04 - Lección 04

+Past simple tense for regular verbs.
+Conjugación - pasado (Preterite) por verbos regulares.

+Spanish is very complicated:
+El español es muy complicado:

+yo **jugué**
+tú **jugaste**
+él, ella, Usted **jugó**
+nosotros, nosotras **jugamos**
+vosotros, vosotras **jugasteis**
+ellos, ellas, Ustedes **jugaron**

+English is very simple:
+El inglés es muy simple:

+I **played**
+you, You **played**
+he, she, it **played**
+we **played**
+you **played**
+they **played**

+The only change is adding a "d" or "ed" at the end of the word.
+Much simpler.

+El único cambio es agregar una "d" o "ed" al final de la palabra.
+Mucho más sencillo.

+## Lesson 05 - Lección 05

+Future tense for regular verbs.
+Conjugación - futuro por verbos regulares.

+Spanish is very complicated:
+El español es muy complicado:

+yo **jugaré**
+tú **jugarás**
+él, ella, Usted **jugará**
+nosotros, nosotras **jugaremos**
+vosotros, vosotras **jugaréis**
+ellos, ellas, Ustedes **jugarán**

+English is very simple:
+El inglés es muy simple:

+I **will play**
+you, You **will play**
+he, she, it **will play**
+we **will play**
+you **will play**
+they **will play**

+The only change is adding "will" in front of the word.
+Much simpler.

+El único cambio es agregar "will" delante de la palabra.
+Mucho más sencillo.

+## More infrmation - Más información

+There exist more tesnse in the English language, but not even close as how complicated is the Spanish language.
+For now these 3 tense are just enough to speak everything you need for basic English communication.
+It is not perfect, but it is simple.
+And later you will learn more.

+Existe más tensión en el idioma inglés, pero ni siquiera cerca de lo complicado que es el idioma español.
+Por ahora, estos 3 tiempos son suficientes para hablar todo lo que necesitas para una comunicación básica en inglés.
+No es perfecto, pero es simple.
+Y más adelante aprenderás más.

+## Lesson 06 - Lección 06

 Present simple tense for the helper verb "to be".
 Conjugación del verbo auxiliar "ser" - presente.